A women with their two child watching cartoons in the laptop

 7. Be An Emotional Coach

-Lastly, the world can be overwhelming for our children.
-By communicating regularly with children, you can help them create a positive view of themselves and the world.
+The world can be overwhelming for our children.
+By communicating regularly with them, you can help them form a positive view of themselves and the world.
+Good communication is the heart of harmonious homes and the key to healthy relationships with your child.
+It lays the foundation for their future interactions as they grow into adults.

 Written By: Henal Banwat